 Ultimately, we need daily discipline to stay close to God, because we are unsteady while He is unchanging.
 Tomorrow is a fresh look at a new day, and a new chance to leave the future in the hands of God.
 It’s only when we seek God first that everything falls into place, and our fears for the future vanish.

-The concept is also cleverly expressed in Bury the Workman.
-“We were in a church service,” Lowry recalls, “when the pastor said this quote, ‘Bury the workman, but the work will go on.’
+The concept is also cleverly expressed in Bury the Workmen.
+“We were in a church service,” Lowry recalls, “when the pastor said this quote, ‘Bury the workmen, but the work will go on.’
 It reminds me of Mark 13:31, which says heaven and earth will pass away but his word will remain forever.”
-The idea became a potent blues song that chronicles the work of Stephen, James, Peter, and ultimately Jesus, and the eternity of God.
+The idea became a powerful blues song that chronicles the work of Stephen, James, Peter, and ultimately Jesus, and the eternity of God.
 When the band didn’t feel like their production of the track was fully expressing the roots of the song, they decided to gather around a mic in the studio and record it live, all together.
 What you hear is that raw session, with all its handclaps and harmonica wails.
 “It’s kind of like an anthem for the church,” Lowry notes, “as being part of something that’s bigger than ourselves.
 Death can’t stop it.
 It goes on whether or not we are there to do it, or someone else.
-Triumph in life, and triumph in death.”
+Triumph in life, and triumph and death.”